 In 2019, we received net cash proceeds of \$13.3 million and \$80.3 million from the issuance of our Series A and Series B convertible preferred shares, respectively, translated at the exchange rate on the day the respective financing transactions took place.
-As of June 30, 2020, we had cash and cash equivalents of \$79.5 million.
-In the fourth quarter of 2020, we received \$114.0 million net proceeds from issuance of convertible preferred shares.
+In 2020, we received net cash proceeds of \$43.9 million and \$69.9 million from the issuance of our Series B and Series C convertible preferred shares, respectively, translated at the exchange rate on the day the respective financing transactions took place.
+As of December 31, 2020, we had cash and cash equivalents of \$177.8 million.

-We currently have no ongoing material financing commitments, such as lines of credit or guarantees, that are expected to affect our liquidity over the next five years, other than our manufacturing and lease obligations described below.
+We currently have no ongoing material financing commitments, such as lines of credit or guarantees, that are expected to affect our liquidity over the next five years, other than our purchase and lease obligations described below.